Quantum mechanics over real numbers fully reproduces standard quantum theory: Why Renou et al.'s construction fails

 \section{Why Renou et al.'s construction fails}

 The realification introduced in Eq.~(1) of Ref.~\cite{Renou2021} associates to each complex density matrix $\rho$ a real matrix $\rho^{\mathbb{R}}$ on a space of doubled dimension via the same substitution $\ii\mapsto\tau$.
 This is the map $\gamma^{-1}$ restricted to density matrices.
 The crucial point, however, concerns composite systems.
 For a bipartite state $\rho_{AB}$, Renou et al.\ form the composite real space as $\hs_A^{\mathbb{R}}\otimes_{\mathbb{R}}\hs_B^{\mathbb{R}}$, i.e.\ they use the standard Kronecker product on the doubled spaces.
 This is not the symplectic product $\otimes^{\ks}$; it is an incompatible operation that does not commute with the complex structure.
+It is important to stress that this divergence is not confined to the choice of tensor product in the abstract sense: because $\otimes_{\mathbb{R}}$ and $\otimes^{\mathcal{K}}$ act on the same single-system blocks but combine them differently, the resulting composite-system matrices and state vectors are themselves different objects, living in real spaces of different dimension ($4mn$ versus $2mn$), and obeying different algebraic relations.
+The composition rule and the representation of the composite state are thus two faces of the same failure, not independent choices.
 Algebraically,

 The inequality is strict as soon as $\rho_A$ or $\rho_B$ has a non-zero imaginary part.
 As a result, the real composite space of Renou et al.\ is a strict enlargement of the physically relevant one: $\dim(\hs_A^{\mathbb{R}}\otimes_{\mathbb{R}}\hs_B^{\mathbb{R}}) = 4\dim(\hs_A)\dim(\hs_B)$, versus $\dim(\ks_A\otimes^{\ks}\ks_B) = 2\dim(\hs_A)\dim(\hs_B)$ (matching standard quantum mechanics).
 The extra dimensions carry no physical content; they arise from tensor-mixing the mathematical encoding structure (the $\id_2/\tau$ block) with the physical degrees of freedom.